-Podcasts are entering a golden age in my humble opinion - and for me that's kind of funny because podcasts rely on the most fundamental of radio techniques and formats - interviews and serials.
-When I first started listening to podcasts they were mostly interview style and I do still love them (and there are more than a few on the below list) but now there are so many incredible serialised podcasts - from the investigative journalism of Serial to the more comedic style of Welcome to Nightvale to the actually scary The Black Tapes.There's something so beautifully full circle about enjoying (albeit digitally) something that my grandparents also enjoyed.
-It's awesome - and I am so excited to share my favourite podcasts with you!
+Podcasts are entering a golden age in my humble opinion - which is kind of funny because podcasts rely on the most fundamental of radio techniques and formats - interviews and serials.
+When I first started listening to podcasts they were mostly interview style (and there are more than a few on the below list) but now there are so many incredible serialised podcasts - from the investigative journalism of Serial to the more comedic style of Welcome to Nightvale to the actually scary The Black Tapes.There's something so beautifully full circle about enjoying (albeit digitally) something that my grandparents also enjoyed.

-These podcasts fall into two categories; podcasts that you can pick and mix - listening to the episodes that interest you in no particular order, and podcasts that you have to listen to in order.
-To help you out I've divided the podcasts into two categories.
-I've also added all the locations you can listen to each podcast.
+These podcasts fall into three categories; podcasts that you can pick and mix - listening to the episodes that interest you in no particular order, podcasts that you have to listen to in order and short series podcasts (like a mini series but for podcasts).

 Listen in order